 How is a pulmonary embolism treated?

-Anticoagulants interact with many other drugs, including herbal remedies.
-They can also be affected by alcohol and certain foods.
-You can read more about issues to consider when on anticoagulants on the NHS website, including food and drink, surgery and other medications.
-Your doctor, nurse and pharmacist can also help you to manage your medication.
+You can read more about things to consider when on anticoagulants on the NHS website, including food and drink, surgery and other medications.
+Your doctor, nurse or pharmacist can also help you to manage your medicines.

-Other treatment for pulmonary embolism
+Other treatments for pulmonary embolism

 Will I be treated in hospital or at home?